 When possible, confidence intervals, a range of values that describe the statistical variation surrounding a calculated value were computed and compared so that statistically significant differences could be reported.
 A statistically significant difference exists when the confidence intervals around two values do not overlap.
 In addition, when confidence intervals overlap just slightly, possibly due to rounding error, a statistical test was performed to determine if there is a statistically significant difference.
-Except for poverty data from the U.S. Census Small Area Income and Poverty Estimates program which uses 90% probability, confidence intervals in this report are based on 95% probability.
-Data presented in this assessment for which calculating confidence intervals and/or statistical significance was not possible should be compared with caution as apparent differences may or may not be statistically significant.
+Confidence intervals in this report are based on 95% probability.
+Data presented in this assessment for which calculating confidence intervals and/or statistical significance was not possible should be compared with caution as apparent differences may or may not be statistically significant, meaning they may or may not be due to random chance.
 Should these data be used to guide intervention or policy, rigorous statistical methods should be applied to determine if apparent differences are in fact valid and important.

-When possible or relevant, trends over time were calculated using the JoinPoint Regression Program 4.6.0.0 (April 2018).
+When possible or relevant, trends over time were calculated using the JoinPoint Regression Program 4.7.0.0 (February 2019).